BeAnotherLab/The-Machine-to-be-Another/README.md

 TouchOSC control
 =========================
 You can load background music and as many audio samples in mp3 format as you wish with the machine to be another. in `settings.xml` putting the file names in the `<sounds>` tag without their extension automatically assigns them numpad keys to trigger them.
 The music will automaticly loop and the next samples can be triggered by pressing keys 1-9 or sending a trigger on /btn*x* through TouchOSC.
-TouchOSC layouts depend on your devices resolution but you can check in [!this folder](https://github.com/BeAnotherLab/The-Machine-to-be-Another/tree/master/files/TouchOSC%20layouts) for examples.
+TouchOSC layouts depend on your devices resolution but you can check in [this folder](https://github.com/BeAnotherLab/The-Machine-to-be-Another/tree/master/files/TouchOSC%20layouts) for examples.
 We also include files we used in different installations or performances made through the years.
 You can also send /dimon /dimoff and /ht to respectively dim the display to black and back and reset the headtracking in case of drift (people must be looking straight for it to work).
 Also /driftPlus and /driftMinus allow you to nudge drift correction manually.